 There are around 270,000 tons of plastic waste floating on the surface of the oceans; plastic bags and plastic microfibers and beads make up a vast majority of this waste.
 All of these products are petroleum-based, and it is estimated that 12 million barrels of oil are used annually just to produce plastic bags in the U.S. When plastic finally does break down, it releases a whole slew of toxic chemicals including BPA, styrene, phthalates, vinyl chloride and dioxin, all of which end up in our air and water, and can injure or poison wildlife.

-A recent study found that fish exposed to water contaminated with the endocrine disrupting compounds found in most common plastics (notably BPA) are more likely to suffer from low reproductive rates and disorders.
-Fish are usually exposed to these compounds by ingesting microplastics which find their way into marine environmental via our household drains.
-These miniscule plastics are released from synthetic clothing in the form of fibers or come from exfoliating face washes and toothpastes.
+A recent study found that fish exposed to water contaminated with the endocrine-disrupting compounds found in most common plastics (notably BPA) are more likely to suffer from low reproductive rates and disorders.
+Fish are usually exposed to these compounds by ingesting microplastics that find their way into the marine environment via our household drains.
+These minuscule plastics are released from synthetic clothing in the form of fibers or come from exfoliating face washes and toothpaste.
 Microplastics are so small that they can pass through water treatment plants unchanged and make their way into the greater watershed.
 When fish ingest these plastics they absorb all of the toxic compounds which cause reproductive issues.
 Most troubling about this finding is that adverse reproduction effects can be passed on to future generations.
 The long-term impact on

-humans are yet unknown, but the prognosis doesn’t look good.
+humans is unknown, but the prognosis doesn’t look good.

 Considering the environmental and potential health impacts that our plastic addiction may have, it’s probably a good idea to start cutting plastic out of your life.
 Lucky for you, you’ve come to the right place!
 Cutting plastic doesn’t mean cutting convenience; just check out these easy life hacks:

 1. Store Produce in Towels Instead of Plastic